Aiven-Labs/the-5-types-of-database/slides.typ

   == When to use a key value database

   - When your data fits the "key" -> "value" idea
+  - Caching (for instance, URL -> page results)
+  - Valkey:
+    - when you want your data to expire
+    - pub/sub messaging
+    - message queues
+    - for its datatypes
 ]

 // Remember, nice programmers don't let other programmers do messaging using an RDB,